spxp/spxp-specs/SpxpProfileSpec-V03.md

 ### 1.4 Authenticating profiles
-The profile key pair can only verify that all information published on this profile originates from the same entity behind this profile, but it cannot validate the identity of this entity.
+The profile key pair can only verify that all information published on this profile originates from the same entity behind this profile, but it cannot validate it's identity.
 Authenticating the identity of a real life person or organisation behind a profile is achived by  a web of trust, where profiles attest the identity of connected profiles.
 Alternatively, profiles can delegate their authentication to the domain name system (DNS).
-By publishing the public profile key as TXT record in DNS, profiles can attest that they are controlled by the same entity that has control over the corresponding domain record in DNS.
+By publishing the public profile key as TXT record in DNS, profiles can show that they are controlled by the same entity that has control over the domain record in DNS.

 ## 2 Communication protocols
 Data is exchanged between participating clients and servers via HTTP, preferably over TLS (i.e. HTTPS).
 Clients and